dadaismee/paper-template/text/start-here.md

+---
+author: your name
+title: My awesome paper
+subtitle: It is awesome indeed
+abstract: As you can get it, this is a quite awesome paper.
+Please, enjoy it.
+---

 ## Introduction
 Here is the citation @chalmers2009 and in brackets [@chalmers2009].
 This is a footnote[^1].
 This is how you reference an image (@fig:test).
 And this is how you reference a text part (@sec:main).